 Action on Postpartum Psychosis

-PP is a severe form of postnatal illness that affects around 1400 new mums in the UK each year.
+PP is a severe form of postnatal illness that affects 1-2 in every 1,000 new mums.
 Symptoms begin in the days following childbirth and include hallucinations, delusions, elation or depression, and extreme confusion.

 Anna Freud National Centre for Children and Families